Live on Base with Ewance

 Merkle batch → Ethereum L2 (Base — OP Stack)

-Signed credentials within a batch are hashed into a binary Merkle tree, the root is written to a single transaction on Base — Coinbase's open-source Ethereum L2 built on Optimism's OP Stack.
+Signed credentials within a are hashed into a binary, the root is written to a single transaction on Base — Coinbase's open-source built on Optimism's OP Stack.

-Per-credential anchoring cost at scale is effectively zero: one transaction commits the whole batch.
-The on-chain footprint is only the Merkle root plus issuer DID reference plus timestamp plus transaction ID — never PII, never the credential content itself.
+Per-credential cost at scale is effectively zero: one transaction commits the whole batch.
+The on-chain footprint is only the plus issuer reference plus timestamp plus transaction ID — never , never the credential content itself.

-Base settles back to Ethereum L1 via the OP Stack's withdrawal bridge.
+Base settles back to via the 's withdrawal bridge.
 That chain of settlements is the trust anchor — Ethereum, not any single company, is the root.

 Verify